joel-eche/joel-eche/README.md

 ### Something about me

 - 🌱 I’m currently learning **CI/CD**.
-- 👥 I’m like to collaborate with other Developers :wink:
+- 👥 I’m like to collaborate with other Developers
 - 💬 Ask me about anything you want, I am happy to help, if I don't know we can learn together :smile:
 - 📬 How to reach me: [Let's get in touch!][linkedin]